brandur/sorg/content/drafts/sortsupport.md

 String-like types (e.g. `text`, `varchar`) aren't too much
 harder: just pack as many characters from the front of the string in as possible (although made somewhat more complicated by locales).
+Adding SortSupport for them made operations like `CREATE INDEX` [about three times faster][textblog].
 My only ever patch to Postgres was implementing SortSupport for the `macaddr` type, which was fairly easy because although it's pass-by-reference, its values are only six bytes long [2].
 On a 64-bit machine we